bitnami/render-template/README.md

 ## Using helpers

-The tool supports all the standard handlebars helpers: https://handlebarsjs.com/builtin_helpers.html
+The tool supports all the standard handlebar helpers: https://handlebarsjs.com/builtin_helpers.html

 ```console
 $ render-template <<"EOF"